getpelican/pelican/docs/getting_started.rst

     :author: Alexis Metaireau
     :summary: Short version for index and feeds

-Pelican implements an extension of reStructuredText to enable support for the ``abbr`` HTML tag.
+Pelican implements an extension to reStructuredText to enable support for the ``abbr`` HTML tag.
 To use it, write something like this in your post::

     This will be turned into :abbr:`HTML (HyperText Markup Language)`.